Northwest Flower and Garden Festival

 Presented by KCD Senior Resource Specialist Jay Mirro and KCD Resource Planner Megan Weldon.

 Help KCD promote local food, healthy forests and clean water at the 2020 Northwest Flower and Garden Show February 26 through March 1, 2020, at the Washington State Convention Center.
-Volunteers will get free entrance into the show and earn plants from the KCD Native Plant sale!
+Volunteers will get free entrance into the show and earn plants from KCD’s Native Plant Sale!
 As an ambassador, you’ll help educate the public about local conservation efforts and resources.
 Sign up for an orientation if you’re interested in helping.